Marital Property Attorney in Hackensack, New Jersey

 - Each person’s economic and non-economic contribution to the marital estate

-- The tax consequences of equitable distributed assets
+- The tax consequences of equitably distributed assets

 - The value of the property